Dan Lago, David Krauss, Fred Fisher, 5-15-23

 James Parker was a major, if not controversial, entrepreneur in collector knives and he had known of Queen’s work since 1981, when the very popular Bullhead stag knife was made for the National Knife Collectors Association.
 Queen had produced a large edition with only a .007 rate of rejection (Lago, 2021).
 In 1987, as the new owner of Case Cutlery, Parker was pursuing the same idea as Charlie Dorton and Blue Grass Cutlery; making new “old-fashioned” knives of very high quality for the collector market.
 He realized that though most collectors favored the appearance of older knives, they did not have the time to find the rare old knives, or the money to afford them, especially with the well-known CASE cachet.

 Based on the appearance and the quality of the Winchester and John Primble knives, and knowing that Queen Cutlery, with Dorton’s involvement, was making the knives, Parker turned to Queen and Dorton to design and build the knives, and though Parker owned the Case Classic line of knives and had great resources for marketing, he turned to Blue Grass Cutlery to distribute them.
 It is very easy to imagine Charlie Dorton telling Parker, “Queen is already making these great knives in a traditional way and they have the tooling you need.
 We will use Blue Grass for distributing but I will be designing the knives for this project”!
 Although Blue Grass Cutlery was still involved in distributing and funding, their ability to influence the actual knife making was reduced, since Parker would deal directly with Dorton and Bill Howard at Queen on those decisions.
-However, Blue Grass Cutlery would still benefit financially as the sole distributor for what was very likely to be a very significant project for American-made collector knives from the most prominent historical cutlery manufacturer in the nation in Case.
+However, Blue Grass Cutlery would still benefit financially as the sole distributor for what was very likely to be a very significant project for American-made collector knives from the most prominent historical cutlery manufacturer in the nation in the highly valued Case name.

 Case did have some old tooling in their own shop, but not for many desirable patterns.
 While the details are hidden within private corporate files, it seems Case made the #88 four-blade Congress and perhaps a few other patterns including the gunboat (“three-blade canoe”) and the “Saddlehorn” using their own tooling https://www.allaboutpocketknives.com/content/knife-manufacturer-specific-research/case-classic-knife-reference-guide/.
 Queen and Dorton made most of the decisions about the 36 or so other patterns and then produced the knives at Queen.
 Blue Grass Cutlery had the contract to distribute the knives, even the knife boxes indicated that they made as well as produced the knives (see boxes on Figure 3 and 7.)